SainsburyWellcomeCentre/aeon_docs/src/contributor/style_and_doc_guidelines.md

 (target-style-doc-guidelines)=
 # Style and Documentation Guidelines

-The purpose of this document is to establish Project Aeon code style and documentation guidelines.
+The purpose of this document is to establish Aeon's code style and documentation guidelines.

 We generally adhere to [pep8](python-pep:0008), [pep257](python-pep:0257), and [google's style guide](https://google.github.io/styleguide/pyguide.html) for code and docstring style guidelines.
-We run black, ruff, and pyright to format our Python code, the config settings for which can be found in a repository's `pyproject.toml`.
+We run ruff and pyright to format our Python code, the config settings for which can be found in a repository's `pyproject.toml`.
 We also believe in the [readme manifesto](https://www.thinkinghard.com/blog/TheREADMEManifesto), which says that `readme` files should provide at least a general description that covers _all_ of a project's files, and that one `readme` per subdirectory is generally good practice.

-## General Guidelines
+## General guidelines

 * All files contain a header that briefly describes the contents within a few sentences.
 * In general, more lines for the sake of clarity is preferred over brevity.

-## Function and Class Docstrings
+## Function and class docstrings

 * Function names should describe the action they perform.
 Functions have the following sections in the given order:
   - One-line summary description, typically as a verb phrase